Home

 Most street cars (er!...let me rephrase that) cars driven on streets, have bodies and undercarriages quite close to the ground for aerodynamics and safety at speeds.
 Cars, for obvious reasons are not designed for much off-pavement activity.
 Hence the low center of gravity and lower profile.

-Jeeps, on the other hand are designed (depending on the models) for various driving conditions including heavy rain, mud, ruts, rocky rough dirt roads, snow and ice...you get the picture.
+Jeeps, on the other hand are designed (depending on the model) for various driving conditions including heavy rain, mud, ruts, rocky rough dirt roads, snow and ice...you get the picture.
 Therefore, a good ground clearance is essential for those specific purposes.

 Note: I have a tendency..if you haven't already noticed..to assume 4-wheel drive capability when referring to Jeeps, and to focus on the models which I believe are the most versatile such as the older Universal styles, Wranglers, old trucks, Cherokees, etc....those which tend to be used more often for a variety of functions other than just street use.